pandas-dev/pandas/doc/source/development/policies.rst

 .. versionchanged:: 1.0.0

-Pandas uses a version of `SemVer`_ to govern deprecations, API compatibility, and version numbering.
+Pandas uses a variant of `SemVer`_ to govern deprecations, API compatibility, and version numbering.

 A pandas release number is made up of ``MAJOR.MINOR.PATCH``.